aiengineeringblueprints/Enterprise_RAG_Blueprint/README.md

 Note: Since this is a development example, the reasoning of the model is shown in the output.
 This can be changed ...

 ## Open Topics
-- Automated aming of chats
+- Automated naming of chats
-- Tests need to be extended